choosehappy/PatchSorter/README.md

 # PatchSorter
 ---
-PatchSorter is an open-source digital pathology tool for Cell Labeling.
+PatchSorter is an open-source digital pathology tool for histologic object labeling.

 # Requirements
 ---